Expert Advice On Improving Your Home

 Reputation

-Thoroughly reading online reviews, checking the Better Business Bureau, and getting local references helps verify that a provider consistently delivers high-quality work and good customer service.
+Carefully reading online reviews, checking the Better Business Bureau, and getting local references helps confirm that a company consistently delivers high-quality work and good customer service.
 Pay attention to any complaints about shoddy repairs or poor service.

 Licensing and Insurance

-Make sure any company you hire has the right credentials, bonds, and coverage for liability and workers' compensation.
-All contractors in Arizona are required to be licensed via the Arizona Registrar of Contractors, unless working on a job that is valued at less than $1,000 and that doesn't require a permit.
+It's important to select a provider that has valid credentials, bonding, and coverage for liability and workers' compensation.
+In Arizona, all contractors must be licensed through the Arizona Registrar of Contractors, unless working on a job that is valued at less than $1,000 and that doesn't require a permit.
 To be eligible for a license, contractors must have four years of experience, be bonded, and pass an exam.
 Contractors may have to meet additional requirements to do certain work with concrete.

 Warranties